Reports that Taliban ceded Bagram Air Base to US are unfounded

 The base has been controlled by the Taliban government for more than three years, during which it seized equipment US troops left behind during their departure.

-US President Donald Trump has expressed interest in stationing a small contingent of American soldiers in Bagram to ward off Chinese influence in the region, telling reporters, "we were going to have Bagram Air Base, one of the biggest air bases in the world" in a February 2025 cabinet meeting (archived here).
+US President Donald Trump has indicated he would like to station a small contingent of American soldiers in Bagram to ward off Chinese influence in the region, telling reporters, "we were going to have Bagram Air Base, one of the biggest air bases in the world" in a February 2025 cabinet meeting (archived here).

-Despite the US president's stated goals, the claims that troops have re-entered the base in April 2025 are unfounded.
+Despite the US president's stated goals, the claims that troops have retaken the base in April 2025 are unfounded.

 Contacted by AFP, a US defense official said in an April 9 email that the reports of the United States taking over the base and flying a transport plane to the town are "not true" and that "there is no US military presence in Bagram."

-Afghanistan's Khaama Press was among the first outlets to report that the Taliban planned to cede Bagram to the United States on April 7 after the US Central Intelligence Agency's Deputy Chief, Michael Ellis, supposedly flew to the facility in a C-17 military aircraft.
+Claims related to the handover of Bagram gained traction in English after Afghanistan's Khaama Press reported that the US Central Intelligence Agency's Deputy Chief, Michael Ellis, supposedly flew to the facility in a C-17 military aircraft.

-Medium has since removed the article -- a copy of which was captured via the Internet Archive -- and Shabab's author page, saying the account is under investigation.
+Medium, which allows anyone to create an account and publish content, has since removed Shabab's author page and the article -- a copy of which was captured via the Internet Archive -- saying the account is under investigation.

 The United States does not recognize the Taliban government in Afghanistan, and in February, Taliban leaders annulled the peace agreement with Washington that paved the way for the American withdrawal.